ChrisShepherd81/Model-Predictive-Control/README.md

 ## Problem Description

-The task is to keep a car safely on a given track in a simulator, controlling the steering angle - within the range [-25°, 25°] - and the throttle - within [-1, 1] - with [MPC algorithm](https://en.wikipedia.org/wiki/Model_predictive_control).
+The task is to keep a car safely on a given track in a simulator, controlling the steering angle - within the range [-25°, 25°] - and the throttle - within [-1, 1] - with a [MPC algorithm](https://en.wikipedia.org/wiki/Model_predictive_control).

 The state measurements supported by the simulator are:
 - Global car position "px" and "py" in meters.